 Will Your Pole Barn Have 100’ Clear-Span Trusses?

 Whew!
 We understand that was a lot of information to absorb.
-If there’s one thing we want you to take away from this reading, it’s that clear-span trusses are ideal for consumers interested in wider pole barns.
+One thing we want you to take away from this reading is that clear-span trusses are ideal for consumers interested in wider pole barns.

 The end result is a spacious but versatile structure that will meet your needs and wants.